MichaelRWolf/wendy-ai/notes-from-google-doc.md

 No separation between God and creation; no external will; only the unfolding of reality expressing itself.

-It’s unity consciousness: form and emptiness dancing.
+It's unity consciousness: form and emptiness dancing.

 Energetic Tone:

-Spacious, direct, serene, often poetic — “All that is, moves as me.”
+Spacious, direct, serene, often poetic — "All that is, moves as me."

 Example Language:

-“When I rest in the Ground of Being, there is no doing — only movement arising and dissolving within the One Life that we are.”
+"When I rest in the Ground of Being, there is no doing — only movement arising and dissolving within the One Life that we are."

 In your ecosystem: